Jbleezy/BO1-Reimagined/README.md

 * Do impact damage from steilhandgranate in weapon file
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Make it so mystery box sound plays for wonder weapon, not Ray Gun
-* Make it so players can look up and down 90 degrees (currently at 85)
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp

 ### Versus Todo